dmbarbour/wikilon/docs/ApplicationModel.md

 * attributes are easily preserved across imports, exports
 * convenient, flexible notion for dictionary-level objects

-Attributes are rather ad-hoc, subject to de-facto standardization by the agents (human and software).
-For example, `foo.gc` might describe how to handle all of `foo.v*` rather than require specific definitions like `foo.v3.gc`.

-Embracing this idiom only requires we default to exporting `foo.*` whenever we export `foo`, and renaming `foo.*` whenever we rename `foo`.
-At the definition level, our dictionaries remain acyclic.
-But it is feasible for `foo` to refer to `bar` and `bar.x` to refer back to `foo`.

-For modeling 'objects', consider a spreadsheet.
-The attribute `foo.cA1` might indicate definition for cell `A1` when `foo` is rendered as a spreadsheet, and may be bundled with a few hundred more cells.
-While not OOP by itself, there is some general sense that a [bundle of attributes](https://en.wikipedia.org/wiki/Bundle_theory), e.g. for export and rendering, is what we humans perceive to be an 'object'.
+This idiom only requires default bundling:

+* export `foo.*` whenever we export `foo`
+* rename `foo.*` whenever we rename `foo`
+* delete `foo.*` whenever we delete `foo`
+* replicate `foo.*` and internal bindings to clone `foo`

+With hierarchical structure, every word becomes a potential object or a filesystem-like directory, albeit based only on bundling conventions.
+The definitions themselves remain acyclic, but at the 'object' level we may easily express cyclic relationships, e.g. by having attributes that indicate context.

+Attributes have no semantics beyond the de-facto conventions surrounding them.
+Attributes like `foo.gc` might cover deep policy for memory management within object `foo`, such that we don't specifically need `.gc` attributes within the individual attributes.
+Attributes like `foo.doc` may describe other attributes.

+## Explicit Spreadsheets

+An AO dictionary with a cache for incremental computing gives us some very spreadsheet-like characteristics.
+An update to a definition may readily propagate through a dictionary.
+But we can take this further by explicitly modeling spreadsheets - as in a grid of cells that can be edited and rendered.
+This is easily achieved by use of attributes and objects.

+Trivially, we could use `mySheet.A1` to define cell `A1` for rendering in a conventional spreadsheet.
+However, I suspect it would be more useful to use a hierarchical structure, such as: `mySheet.row.column` (or `.column.row`).
+This should simplify moving to higher dimensions and symbolic identifiers in both dimensions.
+We could easily render with automatic ordering based on row names or column values.

 ## Security for Dictionary Applications

 When multiple agents muck about in a stateful dictionary, it becomes valuable to precisely control who interacts with what.
 Fortunately, the rich computational structure of our dictionary admits some expressive security models.
 Automatic curation is feasible, rejecting updates that break types or tests.
 We can also adapt object capability security.

 Consider two authorities:

 * query *object* via *interface*
 * update *object* via *interface*